-As part of its ongoing mission to move inventions created by UW System researchers to the marketplace, WiSys offers assistance to faculty, staff and students who wish to start companies with technology licensed from WiSys.
-We are eager to help startup companies succeed and advance UW System technologies from the lab to marketplace for public use and benefit.
+As part of its ongoing mission to move inventions created by Universities of Wisconsin researchers to the marketplace, WiSys offers assistance to faculty, staff and students who wish to start companies with technology licensed from WiSys.
+We are eager to help startup companies succeed and advance Universities of Wisconsin technologies from the lab to the marketplace for public use and benefit.

 If you are interested in forming a startup company, WiSys may be able to provide resources or introductions to groups around Wisconsin that can help move your venture forward.
 You will likely need technical expertise, legal resources, investment, marketing and market research in the very early stages of your formation and WiSys can help.

 Below, entrepreneurs can find steps that may be helpful in understanding the overall process of licensing a technology from WiSys into a new startup company.